scottbyrns/S4/README.md

 }
 ```

+### Motivation

+Having an abstraction for a client reduces tight coupling and allows the consumer API to focus solely on the binary data being transmitted through the stream.

 ## StreamServer

-The `StreamServer` protocol represents a type that can accept a connection and return a stream of binary data.
+The `StreamServer` protocol represents a server that can accept a connection and return a stream of binary data representing that connection.

 ```swift
 public protocol StreamServer {
     func accept() throws -> Stream
 }
 ```

+### Motivation

+Having an abstraction for a server reduces tight coupling and allows the consumer API to focus solely on the binary data being transmitted through the stream.

 ## HTTPVersion